blytkerchan/blytkerchan.github.io/_posts/2009-07-22-msofficeus-fixoutlook-whats-the-big-deal.markdown

   long for winter in summer?
   perhaps just autumn
 layout: post
-permalink: /blog/2009/07/msofficeus-fixoutlook-whats-the-big-deal/
-slug: msofficeus-fixoutlook-whats-the-big-deal
-title: '@msofficeus @fixoutlook - what''s the big deal?'
+title: "@msofficeus @fixoutlook - what's the big deal?"
 wordpress_id: 44
 categories:
   - Opinions
 tags:
   - Microsoft
   - social media
   - standards compliance
 ---

 At fixoutlook.org, they've started a Twitter campaign to ask Microsoft to fix Outlook's standards compliance w.r.t., HTML and standards compliance.
 Even my brother, [Jeroen](http://www.jeroenlandheer.com), who is usually a big Microsoft fan, got in in it - which is how I got to know about it.